 Maple cream is simply maple syrup, cooked to 235 degrees, cooled to 100 degrees, and then beaten with a spoon until very fine crystals form, turning the syrup thick, pale, and opaque.

-Andrea’s recipe makes 2 (!) entire cups and can last for up to two months, making it a wonderful gift or a delightful treat to keep for yourself.
+Andrea’s recipe makes 2 (!) entire cups of this maple spread and can last for up to two months, making it a wonderful gift or a delightful treat to keep for yourself.

 The America's Test Kitchen DIY CookbookOur editors, test cooks, and staffers share their favorite from-scratch projects and walk you through every recipe so you can easily create store-bought staples and gourmet favorites at home.